49th Harvard National Forensics Tournament

 Background

 I did congressional debate for all 4 years of high school, going to TOC and NY State Championships.
-I graduated from MIT where I studied math and computer science and now work as a commodities trader.
+I graduated from MIT in 2022 where I studied math and computer science.
+I now work as an agricultural commodities trader.

 Congress Paradigm